karanyadav786/ai-todo-with-ai/README.md

 🔗 **Frontend (Deployed on Netlify):**
 https://694b145257fa5019da56abdd--ai-todo-with-ai.netlify.app/

+> ⚠️ Note:
-> Note: The deployed version demonstrates the UI and logic.
+> The deployed version demonstrates the UI and logic.
-> AI functionality works when the backend is run locally.
+> AI features work when the backend is run locally using Ollama.

 ---

 ## 🚀 Features

-- ➕ Add and delete todo items
+- Add and delete todo items
-- 🤖 AI-generated tasks from natural language prompts
+- Generate tasks using AI prompts
-- 📋 Multi-task and schedule planning (days, weeks, months)
+- Create multi-day, weekly, or long-term plans
-- 🎨 Modern, responsive, card-based UI
+- Modern, responsive card-based UI
-- 🔒 No database, no login, no user data storage
+- No database, no authentication
-- 🖥️ Local AI inference (privacy-first)
+- Local AI inference for privacy and zero API cost

 ---